 All analytical standards, stock solutions and reagents whose integrity could be influenced by degradative processes must be clearly labelled with an expiry date and stored under proper conditions.
-Pure reference standards must be kept under conditions that will minimise the rate of degradation, e.g. low temperature, exclusion of moisture, darkness.
+Pure reference standards must be kept under conditions specified by manufacturer or lower that will minimise the rate of degradation, e.g. low temperature, exclusion of moisture, darkness.
 Equal care must be taken that standard solutions of pesticides are not decomposed by the effect of light or heat during storage or become concentrated owing to solvent evaporation.